Semrush helps you:

 Mozilla Firefox Browser Usage Statistics

-- Growth trend: Increasing until 2009, then a consistent decline in market share
+• Growth trend: Since 2009, there has been a consistent decline in market share (with limited month-to-month growth in a few cases)

-Since Mozilla 1.0 was released in September 2002, Firefox quickly became a user favorite and renowned alternative to the once-dominant Internet Explorer.
+Since Phoenix 0.1 was released in September 2002, Firefox quickly became a user favorite and a renowned alternative to the once-dominant Internet Explorer.
 The fast adoption of Firefox was mainly due to IE’s slow release and lack of new features.

-There was a time in the mid-2000s to 2010 where every 1 in 3 people accessing the web used Firefox.
-Since 2010, it’s lost its popularity considerably to Chrome and Safari, dropping from 30.17% to 4.08% in the last decade.
+There was a time in the mid-2000s to 2010 when every 1 in 3 people accessing the web used Firefox.
+Since 2009, it’s lost its popularity considerably to Chrome and Safari, dropping from 8.25% to 2.26% in the past 10 years.

 General Statistics

-- On Google Play’s Android store, the Firefox app has over 100,000 installs.
+• On Google Play’s Android store, the Firefox app has over 100 million downloads.

 Summary